OWLIM Frequently Asked Questions

 Can not connect the Sesame console to the local Sesame server at http://localhost:8080/openrdf-sesame

 Make sure that the Sesame war files have been deployed and that Tomcat is running.
 Restart Tomcat if necessary.

 Make sure that the repository template file(s) have been copied to the 'templates' sub-directory of the Sesame console's data directory.
 These files are:

 The Sesame console cannot find the OWLIM jar file.
 Make sure it was copied from the distribution zip file to the 'lib' sub-directory of the Sesame installation directory.

 To use custom rule files, OWLIM must be running in a Java Virtual Machine that has access to the Java compiler.
 The easiest way to do this is to use the Java runtime from a Java Development Kit (JDK).

 In order to preserve the context (named graph) when exporting/importing the whole database, a context-aware RDF file format must be used, e.g. TriG.
 After serialising the repository to a file with this format (this can be done through the Sesame workbench Web application) the file can be imported with the following steps:

 The TriX format (an XML-based context-aware RDF serialisation) can also be used.

-The simplest method (that works for a running system) is to export the database contents using the Sesame Workbench.
+The simplest method (that works for a small running system) is to export the database contents using the Sesame Workbench.
 If you want to preserve contexts then choose a suitable output format.
 However, this can be memory intensive.

 Perhaps the best method to make a backup uses the graph store protocol and 'curl'.
 This can be achieved on the command line in a single step using the graph store protocol (change the repository URL and name of the export file accordingly):